Surrogacy in USA

 Is surrogacy legal in USA?

-One of the first things that you need to ponder about is the legal status of surrogacy in USA.
+One of the first things that you need to ponder is the legal status of surrogacy in USA.
 As a matter of fact, surrogacy laws in USA vary according to the state.
 So, it all depends on the state or region where you are pursuing your surrogacy aspirations.

 Surrogacy is legal in just a few states, while others have put complete or partial limitations on it.
 Moreover, only heterosexual couples can pursue surrogacy in certain locations, while married couples can only be surrogate parents in others.

-Analyzing cost of surrogacy in USA
+Analyzing the cost of surrogacy in USA

-On the other hand, Surrogacy in USA may be more expensive than in other nations.
+On the other hand, Gestational Surrogacy in USA may be more expensive than in other nations.
 This might be due to increasing medical costs and other factors.
 Despite this, given the highest quality medical treatment options and fertility specialists, all these costs seem justified.

 How surrogacy in USA works?

-Once done, every party involved will enter into a surrogacy contract that will mention their roles, rights and responsibilities during the surrogacy in USA.
+Once done, every party involved will enter into a surrogacy contract that will mention their roles, rights, and responsibilities during the surrogacy in USA.

 What are other legal implications involved in Surrogacy in USA?